btcrabb/CAP-Automated-Pipeline/README.md

 ------------

     ├── data
     │   ├── processed            <- Data sorted according to MRI view.
     │   └── raw                  <- The original, immutable data (dicom files).
     |
     ├── models                   <- Trained and serialized models, organized by task │   ├──  Landmarks
     │   ├──  ViewSelection
     │   ├──  PhaseSelection
     │   └── SliceSelection
     │
-    ├── notebooks          <- Jupyter notebooks for
+    ├── notebooks                 <- Jupyter notebooks for running end-to-end pipeline │
+    ├── src                       <- Source code for each step / module │   ├── viewselection.py      <- View Selection Module.
+    │   └── phaseselection.py     <- Phase Selection Module.
     │
     ├── reports                   <- Generated analysis, saved .csv with view predictions for each series │
-    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── environment.yml           <- The conda requirements file for reproducing the analysis environment
-                              generated with `pip freeze > requirements.txt`

 ## Getting Started

 ### 1.0 Conda Environment

-To ensure a working python environment, it is recommended to create a new conda environment from the provided environment.yml file.
+To ensure a working python environment, I recommend creating a new conda environment from the provided environment.yml file.
 To do so, enter the following commands into the terminal:

 ```
 conda env create -f environment.yml